Exit of goods from Gaza via Kerem Shalom Crossing

 Several main sectors of Gaza’s economy rely on export, including the textile, furniture manufacturing and agriculture industries.
 During 2005, some 10,000 trucks left Gaza – most of the goods they were carrying were sold in Israel, about a quarter in the West Bank and the rest overseas.

 From June 2007 until June 2010, only 255 truckloads of strawberries and flowers left Gaza for Europe, compared to dozens of trucks that left Gaza per-day in the first six months of 2007, and 400 trucks that Israel agreed to let out daily in the Agreement on Movement and Access (AMA).
 In December 2010, Israel declared it would allow more export from Gaza through the Kerem Shalom Crossing.
 From the end of November 2010 to the end of April 2011, 287 truckloads of strawberries and flowers left Gaza for Europe, in addition to a minimal quantity of red peppers and cherry tomatoes – in other words, 0.5% of the amount of trucks promised in the AMA.
 Israel does not allow residents of Gaza to export goods to markets in Israel, the West Bank or Jordan.
-From May 12, 2011, to October 27, Israel didn’t allow any truck carrying goods to exit the Gaza Strip.
+From January through September 2013, a monthly average of 10 truckloads exited Gaza, which is less than 1% of what exited before the tightening of the closure in June 2007.